 6. Cost effectiveness.
 It is often a waste of money and effort to remain on a development program that is not appropriate for oneŐs body chemistry.
 In fact, the wrong supplements, for example, can set one back instead of moving one forward on a healing path.

 7. Reassurance, guidance and feedback for practitioners.
-Retests provide a lot of reassurance for practitioners and patients alike.
-If no change occurs at all on a retest, for example, perhaps the patient is not following the diet, supplements and lifestyle correctly.
+Retests provide a lot of reassurance for practitioners and clients.
+If no change occurs at all on a retest, for example, perhaps the person is not following the diet, supplements and lifestyle correctly.
 Perhaps there is so much psychological or other stress that it is negating the benefits of the program and must be addressed.
-Rarely the cause is the program was not set up properly.

 HOW MANY RETESTS DOES A PERSON NEED?